iyyappan16/here_aws/devrel-workshops/aws-serverless/DataProcessing/5_HERE_DataProcessing_Extension/README.md

 1. Tick the Add sort key checkbox.
 Enter StatusTime for the Sort key and select String for the key type.

-1. Leave the Use default settings box checked and choose Create.
+1. Leave the 'Use default settings' box checked and choose Create.

      ![Deploy SAR Screenshot](../5_HERE_DataProcessing_Extension/Geocode_images/Geocode3.png)